ParamagicDev/brown-project/README.md

 Optional (Bonus Feature)

-[ ] Implement sorting functionality on a column or columns of your choice e.g., ascending / descending order
+[x] Implement sorting functionality on a column or columns of your choice e.g., ascending / descending order

+### Sorting capabilities

+- Sort by first name or by last name alphabetically a-z and z-a
+- Sort by age young to old and old to young
+- Sort by birth month and day Jan-Dec or Dec-Jan

 ## Additional features